AnacondaDev0120/AnacondaDev0120/README.md

 <h2 align="center">Who am I? 🥇?</h2>
 <p>
-Passionated and capable developer in Nodejs and Python development.
+Passionated and capable developer in PHP and Javascript Frontend development.
 I am trying to be more excellent developer and i believe i can do everything with my hands.</P>

 <h3>🏆 Github Profile Trophy</h3>